George Thomas Kottukapally

-George Thomas Kottukapally of Pala, Kottayam, Kerala, India (29 October 1901 – 11 October 1970), was a Member of Parliament, philanthropist, one of South India's largest plantation owners, public intellectual, an Indian independence activist and a member of the Indian National Congress including having taken part in the Indian Independence Movement through the Non co-operation movement in 1921.
-Post India's Independence in 1947, Kottukapally was elected as the Municipal Chairman, a position equivalent to that of a Mayor for the municipal township of Pala, Kottayam, Kerala which he held between 1948 and 1953.
-Further, he was elected as an Indian Member of Parliament representing the Indian National Congress party in the 1st Lok Sabha and the 2nd Lok Sabha from 1953 till 1962 for the erst-while constituency of Muvattupuzha (Lok Sabha constituency) which consisted of the whole of Idukki, parts of Kottayam, Pathanamthitta and Chalakudy.
-He was also India's representative to the United Nations in Prime Minister Jawaharlal Nehru's Delegation in 1958.
+George Thomas Kottukapally (29 October 1901 – 11 October 1970) was a Member of Parliament,[1] philanthropist, one of South India's largest plantation owners, public intellectual, an Indian independence activist and a member of the Indian National Congress from Pala in Kottayam district, Kerala.
+He was associated with the Indian National Congress and participated in the Non-Cooperation Movement.
+Following India’s independence, he served as Municipal Chairman of Pala from 1948 to 1953.
+He was later elected as a Member of Parliament to the 1st and 2nd Lok Sabha from the Muvattupuzha constituency, serving from 1953 to 1962.
+In 1958, he was a member of India’s delegation to the United Nations under Prime Minister Jawaharlal Nehru.